-With reference to the mapping of Key Fish Habitat, beyond existing levels of disturbance and usage, the proposed works would not have a significant impact on the Clyde River, Sheep Station Creek or unnamed creek lines.
+With reference to the mapping of Key Fish Habitat, beyond existing levels of disturbance and usage, the proposed works would not have a significant impact on the Clyde River or any unnamed creek lines.
 No areas of aquatic habitat are to be removed, fragmented, isolated, significantly modified or disturbed.
+Of the Key Threatening Processes (KTP) listed under Schedule 6 of the FM Act, 'Degradation of native riparian vegetation along NSW water courses' is relevant to the Proposal.